BeatSwitch/lock/README.md

 $lock->allow('all');
 ```

-Now every "can" method call will validate to true.
+Now every "can" method call will validate to true for this caller.

 ## Api